adrifloresm/DataChallenge/README.md

 Which prints the result for Question 2:
 The names are: ['Dan', 'Bob']

+That completed my data challenge.
 Flock thanks for this great experience!